Paying for care for the elderly

 These fees do tend to be all inclusive, so you shouldn’t have many more expenses to pay for on top.
 Nevertheless, these are significant sums of money for most people to find.

 As a starting point, it’s worth ensuring that you are getting all the benefits that you’re entitled to.
-The key one that all people over 65 who need care should qualify for – regardless of how much money they have – is attendance allowance.
+The key one that all people over state pension age, who need care, should qualify for – regardless of how much money they have – is attendance allowance.

 There are two levels of attendance allowance.
 The lower rate is paid to people who need help either in the day or at night.
 While the higher rate is paid to those who need help both day and night.